India pollution watchdog fines Delhi over toxic smog

-NEW DELHI (AFP) - India's environmental watchdog has slapped New Delhi's government with a US$3.5 million (S$4.78 million) fine for failing to enforce rules to reduce smog in the world's most polluted major city, officials said on Tuesday.
+NEW DELHI • India's environmental watchdog has slapped Delhi's government with a US$3.5 million (S$4.8 million) fine for failing to enforce rules to reduce smog in the world's most polluted major city, officials said yesterday.

-The National Green Tribunal penalised the capital administration for its lack of oversight after it emerged some polluting industries were still burning harmful waste in the open.

 It said the Delhi government needed to instruct the court on how it would proceed with tackling the annual crisis that plagues the capital city of 20 million.

-An estimated 1.1 million Indians die prematurely from air pollution every year.

-The US embassy website in Delhi showed the level of harmful airborne particles hit 290 on Tuesday - nearly 12 times World Health Organisation's safe limits.
+The US embassy website in Delhi showed the level of harmful airborne particles hit 290 yesterday - nearly 12 times the World Health Organisation's safe limits.

 Delhi, which has shut down power plants and banned heavy trucks from the city in a bid to curb smog, has accused other states of not playing their part.